amaineo/learn-nlp/content/course/hidden-markov-models/Hidden Markov Model.md

 But this is not efficient, and just not feasible for longer sequences.

-# Relevant Algorithms
+## Relevant Algorithms

 Two algorithms are relevant:

 * ***Viterbi Decoding Algorithm***: Efficiently infer the underlying sequence with the highest probability, when the transition probability matrix is known.

 * ***Baum-Welch algorithm***: Also called the "Forward-Backward Algorithm", this can be used for estimating the transition probability matrix from just the data.
-(Then, once the transition probability matrix is know, we can use the Viterbi Decoding Algorithm.)
+(Then, once the transition probability matrix is known, we can use the Viterbi Decoding Algorithm.)

 We will first look at Viterbi Decoding.